 Cartilage defects can result either from an accident (car, sport …) or from a degenerative disease such as osteoarthritis, rheumatoid arthritis or osteochondromatosis…

 Cartilage defects are usually irreversible due to the properties of the cartilage that is not innervated and not vascularized.
 More than 230 million people are affected by osteoarthritis in the world and there are 2 million knee injuries per year.
-The number of patients is highly incresing due to social factors like overweight and population ageing (+20% to + 30%).
+The number of patients is highly increasing due to social factors like overweight and population ageing (+40%).

 Osteoarthritis results anatomically by the destruction of cartilage in joints (knee, finger, …), which causes severe pain and a significant reduction in mobility.
 Osteoarthritis is considered like the most common joint disease.
 Osteoarthritis costs € 1.8 billion / year for 6 million people affected in France.